International exchanges

 The Library of Congress is the largest library in the world, with millions of books, recordings, photographs, newspapers, maps and manuscripts in its collections.
 The Library is the main research arm of the U.S. Congress and the home of the U.S. Copyright Office.

 This Fellowship gives a University of Manchester PhD student the opportunity to spend three months in Washington DC working at the Library of Congress archives.
-Fellows will receive a bursary towards travel, accommodation and visa expenses.
+Fellows will receive a bursary of £2,000 per month towards travel, accommodation and visa expenses and an economy round-trip airfare.

 Find out more

-For information about other available Fellowships, please visit our Funding Opportunities page.
+For information about deadlines for these and other funding opportunities, please visit our Funding Opportunities page.